hutchcodes/hutchcodes.github.io/_posts/2015/2015-05-14-the-perfect-job.md

 It isn’t about what I’m building, it’s about how we build it.
 I don’t want to build a mediocre anything.
 I want to work on a project where the goal is to create the best X. I want to have time to make sure it’s being built well, that’s it’s well tested, that it scales as needed, and most importantly that it’s maintainable.

-That doesn’t mean I’m want perfection from the outset.
+That doesn’t mean I want perfection from the outset.
 I understand tradeoffs will be made, but we should be striving towards excellence, not mediocrity.

 ## Work Environment

 The key to work environment for me is quiet.
 Ideally that would mean an office with a door, maybe one officemate.
 If it’s a team room or open plan, there should be an expectation of near silence.
 That means whenever possible people take their phone and other conversations in a different room.

 I already have my perfect office in my house and really prefer working on remote teams.
 The key here is that the team needs a remote mindset, not an office based team with an office based mindset with 1-2 remote developers.
+Meetings can be very difficult if it's a room full of people talking and I'm the only one on Teams/Zoom.

 ## Compensation